 Different types of RAM

-“RAM” or “memory” typically refers to dynamic random access memory), or more accurately for modern systems, SDRAM (synchronous dynamic random access memory).
-The terminology doesn’t really matter beyond technicalities, but it’s useful to know that the terms are relatively interchangeable colloquially.
+“RAM” or “memory” typically refers to dynamic random access memory (DRAM), or more accurately for modern systems, synchronous dynamic random access memory (SDRAM).
+The terminology doesn’t matter beyond technicalities, but it’s useful to know that the terms are relatively interchangeable colloquially.

-The biggest consideration when buying RAM is how much you need.
-A minimum amount is required to run an operating system while many games and applications have a minimum requirement too.
-Those requirements are listed in gigabytes, or GB, and are often between 1GB and 8GB, depending on the application’s hardware demands.
+The most significant consideration when buying RAM for a PC is how much is needed.
+A minimum amount is required to run an operating system, while many games and applications have a minimum requirement as well.
+Those requirements are listed in gigabytes (GB) and are often between 1GB and 8GB, depending on the application’s hardware demands.

-Like a CPU, RAM has its own clock speed, which effectively controls how much data it can handle per second when combined with a few other factors.
-The total speed of the memory is discussed as bandwidth, in megabytes per second, but traditionally you’ll see memory marketed with speeds in MHz.
+Like a CPU, RAM has its clock speed, which effectively controls how much data it can handle per second when combined with a few other factors.
+The memory’s total speed is referred to as bandwidth and measured in megabytes per second (MBps), but traditionally, you’ll see memory marketed with rates in megahertz (MHz).

-Typical DDR4 memory runs between 2,133MHz and 3,000MHz but there are some that can run upwards of 4,866MHz for the fastest kits available.
-You’ll see these marketed as DDR4-2133 or similar, and sometimes with the confusing “PC” label.
+Typical DDR4 memory runs between 2,133MHz and 3,000MHz, but some can run upwards of 4,866MHz for the fastest kits available.
+You’ll see these marketed as DDR4-2133 or similar, sometimes with the confusing “PC” label.
 The number following “PC” is simply the MHz speed multiplied by eight and then rounded.
 For example, you might see it listed as DDR4-2133 PC4-17000.

-Lastly, you should know about channels.
-Most memory sold today support dual-channel at the very least, which means there are two lanes (buses) between one memory slot and the CPU’s memory controller on the motherboard.
+Lastly, we have channels.
+Most memory sticks sold today support dual-channel at the very least, which means there are two lanes (buses) between one memory slot and the CPU’s memory controller on the motherboard.

 How important is RAM?

-- The best desktop computers for 2020
+- The best iMac accessories